zdelrosario/vis-rhetoric/_episodes/01-introduction.md

 - The **Final report** will be your last opportunity to refine your data analysis and argument.
 This will be graded on a rubric.

+## Grading
+The primary text for this class is the freely-available [R for Data Science](https://r4ds.had.co.nz/) by Grolemund and Wickham.
+Both authors are employees of [Rstudio](https://rstudio.com/), the public B-corp that maintains and markets the [RStudio IDE](https://rstudio.com/products/rstudio/) and the open-source [Tidyverse](https://www.tidyverse.org/) software, both of which we'll use in this class.

 {% include links.md %}